azoth-lang/azoth.language.reference/src/closed-values-and-structs.md

-# Closed Structs and Struct Traits
+# Closed Values and Structs

-Structs can be marked with the `closed` modifier.
+Values and structs can be marked with the `closed` modifier.
 This transforms them into discriminated unions and allows them to effectively be subtyped.
 The "subtypes" become members of the discriminated union.

 A `closed` struct can only have a fixed set of subtype values or structs.
 These are declared with